THE DALAI LAMA @ MIT 2012

 The Center for Ethics is committed to a systems approach to solutions.
 We live in a complex and interdependent world where we can no longer look at isolated issues for long-term, equitable solutions to regional and global problems.
 Through this meeting, the Center hopes to encourage multidisciplinary systems thinking and new methods for resolving the most immediate challenges that we face as a society, as a nation, and as an ecosystem.

--Tenzin Priyadarshi, Founding Director, The Center at MIT
+-Tenzin Priyadarshi, Founding Director, The Center at MITHARMONY

 with Blue Heron